 Usually the aforementioned collateral circulation has to do with small vessels, which are not suitable for larger amounts of blood.
 Due to the increased pressure they expand and can become visible.

 The anastomosis through the veins of the esophagus forms esophageal varices.
 These thin veins may stretch to the point that they can burst, causing an upper intestinal hemorrhage.
 Chronic bleeding causes anemia, acute situations can be life-threatening (see 1).

 A phenomenon on the skin of the abdomen in which protruding veins around the umbilicus develop, is called caput medusae.
 They arise through the bypass circuit over the re-opened umbilical veins(see 2).

 The overfilling of the rectal veins causes hemorrhoids.
 These can also be extended to such an extent that they burst (see 4).

 To decompress the portal system in cases of severe hemorrhage but a relatively preserved liver function, shunting procedures have emerged.
 The most common are:

 Splenorenal shunt.
 Decompression of the portal system via an anastomosis between the left renal vein and the splenic vein.

 Portocaval shunt.
 Decompression of the portal system via an anastomosis between the portal vein and the inferior vena cava

 TIPS procedure.
-Interventional radiologic procedure designed to create an intrahepatic connection between a intrahepatic bench of the portal vein and hepatic vein.
+Interventional radiologic procedure designed to create an intrahepatic connection between an intrahepatic branch of the portal vein and hepatic vein.